Generalizations of Agol's inequality and nonexistence of tight laminations: A straightening procedure

 with for $i=0,\ldots,n$.
-In this case set $\kappa:=\sigma$.\\ - otherwise, choose one arbitrary $n$-simplex with for $i=0,\ldots,n$.
-(By asphericity of $Q$, $\kappa$ exists and is unique up to homotopy rel.\ boundary.)
-Choose the simplices in $\partial Q$ whenever this is possible.
-Hence vii) is satisfied for $n$.\\ \\ By construction, $K_*^{str}\left(Q\right)$ is closed under face maps and satisfies the conditions i)-vii).
-Since $Q$ is aspherical, condition viii) follows by induction on the dimension of subsimplices of $\sigma$ and $\tau$ from condition v). \end{pf}\\
+In this case set $\kappa:=\sigma$.
+Uniqueness implies that vi) is satisfied for $n$.
+(By the construction in Section \ref{sec:construction} $\kappa\in K_n\left(\partial_1Q\right)$ if $\kappa$ is homotopic rel.\ boundary into $\partial_1Q$.)\\ \\ - otherwise, choose an $n$-simplex with for $i=0,\ldots,n$.
+By asphericity of $Q$, $\kappa$ exists and is unique up to homotopy rel.\ boundary.
+Choose the simplices in $\partial_1Q$ whenever this is possible.\\ \\ By construction, $K_*^{str}\left(Q\right)$ is closed under face maps and satisfies the conditions i)-vii).
+Condition viii) follows by induction on the dimension of subsimplices of $\sigma$ and $\tau$ from condition v). \end{proof}